-The timestamp is stored for 35 years by A-cert.
-We store the hash code for at least 7 years.
+We store the hash code for at least 7 years and the timestamp as well, if a stamp has beensuccessfully issued.
 Your work is being stored by fair-use principles.
 We do not guarantee its availablity, depending on used disk and backup space.
 Even if we do our best to have the data available 24/7, we can not be liable for data loss.

 stamp (at) registeredcommons.org

 telephone +43 5080 20